PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5: Photometric Sample

 We crossmatch our full $\mathrm{F356W}<26$ photometric catalogue with these X-ray source catalogues within a radius of 1.5 arcsec \citep[e.g.,][]{Almaini2025}, retaining only the closest match.
 We find 25 matches with candidates from our massive quiescent galaxy sample of 225 objects.
 Out of these 25 massive quiescent galaxies, 14 are robust.
 In addition, there are proportionally far more matches in GOODS South due to the availability of ultra-deep $Chandra$ imaging; 14 out of 25 X-ray source matches are in GOODS South, whereas only 42 of our 225 quiescent candidates are in GOODS south.

 This would correspond to an AGN contamination fraction of 11 per cent.
 However, upon inspecting the X-ray detected passive galaxy candidates with corresponding spectroscopic data (10 out of 25), the picture becomes less clear.
 In Fig. \ref{figure:xrayspectra}, we show the spectra for a representative sub-sample of these 10 objects.
 It can be seen that an X-ray detection does not imply AGN dominance in the rest-frame optical.
-Some X-ray sources are clearly AGN dominated, to the point where a passive description is not appropriate (e.g., GTO-WIDE-1472 in the bottom panel), however some of the spectra show what would otherwise be clearly identified passive galaxies, with strong Balmer breaks and no emission lines (e.g., JADES-12281 and JADES-199773 in the top two panels).
+Some X-ray sources are clearly AGN dominated, to the point where a passive description is not appropriate (e.g., GTO-WIDE-1472 in the bottom panel), however some of the spectra show what would otherwise be clearly identified passive galaxies, with strong Balmer breaks and no emission lines (e.g., JADES-12281 and JADES-199773 in the top two panels, the latter of which is also included in the quiescent sample of \citealt{Baker2025a} despite being X-ray detected).
 Some others, while bearing emission lines, are clearly still dominated by their stellar continuum component (e.g., EXCELS-34495 in the third panel).

 Taking this into account, we choose not to treat all objects with X-ray detections as contaminants, to avoid the exclusion of clearly robust high-redshift massive quiescent galaxies that also contain an X-ray source.
 The X-ray sources for which the rest-optical spectra are clearly AGN dominated (e.g., GTO-WIDE-1472) were all previously flagged during our visual inspection process in Section \ref{section:sample:contamination:spectra}.